gsmservice-pl/messaging-sdk-typescript/README.md

 ### NPM

 ```
-npm install gsmservice-messaging-sdk
+npm install @gsmservice-pl/messaging-sdk-typescript
 ```

-More information and documentation you can find at [GitHub](https://ddd.pl)
+More information and documentation you can find at our [GitHub](https://github.com/gsmservice-pl/messaging-sdk-typescript)
 <!-- End Summary [summary] -->

 <!-- Start Table of Contents [toc] -->